LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    Similar to Smalltalk, a *message* is a request for an operation, which is interpreted in Logtalk as a logic query, asking for the construction of a proof that something is true.

+**message selector**
+   Logtalk uses the predicate template (i.e. the predicate callable term with all its arguments unbound) as message selector.

 **metaclass**
    Metaclasses are optional in Logtalk.
 Besides Logtalk supporting both classes